-IFTA is one of the many requirements that commercial track owners must be aware of to ensure legal activities.
+IFTA is one of the many regulations that commercial trucks owners must be aware of to ensure legal activities.

 Six jurisdictions, however, are not IFTA members.
 As a result, IFTA credentials will not be accepted.
 Alaska, Hawaii, and the District of Columbia in the United States and the Northwest Territories, Nunavut, and Yukon Territory in Canada.
 Mexico is also not a signatory to the IFTA pact.

 All miles driven in these places should be reported in the IFTA report as non-IFTA miles.
-As a result, these miles are exempt from the IFTA fuel tax.
+As a result, these miles are taxed differently.

 What is an IFTA report?

-The IFTA fuel tax report is a quarterly report that calculates fuel taxes due or refunds.
-This report is used to shift taxes from collecting to due states.
+The IFTA fuel tax report is a quarterly filing that calculates fuel taxes over paid or under paid.
+This information is then used to shift taxes to the correct jurisdictions.

 Am I eligible for IFTA?